quickfeed/quickfeed/doc/dev.md

 ### SSL/TLS certificates with Letsencrypt/Certbot

 Obtaining SSL certificates is free and easy with [Letsencrypt](https://letsencrypt.org/).
 First you must install any Letsencrypt client, for example [Certbot](https://certbot.eff.org/about/).
 Then run `sudo certbot-auto --nginx -d <URL you wish to protect>`.
-When working with Autograder, this should be the same URL you provide to GitHub OAuth2 application as callback URL.
+When working with QuickFeed, this should be the same URL you provide to GitHub OAuth2 application as callback URL.

 ### Adding a new nginx endpoint

 1. Add a new server entry.
 2. Check that the new configuration is correct by running `nginx -t`.
 3. Restart nginx: `service nginx restart`.
 4. A new endpoint will require an ssl certificate.

 - `certbot certificates` command will list all the active certificates
 - to add the new endpoint to an existing certificate, run the following command:
   `certbot-auto --nginx --cert-name <name of the existing certificate> -d <new endpoint url>`.
   This will also add all the necessary ssl-related lines to the nginx configuration file.

 ## Errors and logging

 Application errors can be classified into several groups and handled in different ways.